SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 ## `helm install` hanging

 If `helm install` hangs, it usually means the pre-install setup job is failing and is in a retry loop.
-Due to limitation of helm, errors from the setup job cannot be fed back to the `helm install` command.
+Due to a Helm limitation, errors from the setup job cannot be fed back to the `helm install` command.
 Kubernetes schedules the job in a pod, so you can look at logs from the pod to see why the job is failing.
-First find the pod name in the namespace where the helm chart is deployed:
+First find the pod name in the namespace where the Helm chart is deployed:
 ```sh
 kubectl get pods -n sumologic
 ```